 What is a CERTIFIED FINANCIAL PLANNER™?

-WorthPointe is proud that our financial planners have earned the designation of CERTIFIED FINANCIAL PLANNER™ professional, but how does that benefit you?
-You might be interested to know that individuals who are CFP® Professionals:
+WorthPointe is proud that our financial planners have earned the mark of CERTIFIED FINANCIAL PLANNER™ professional, but how does that benefit you?
+You might be interested to know that an individual who is a CFP® professional:

 - Have completed extensive training and experience requirements